-Since Mr. Pilates died in 1967 his methodology is mostly taught by individuals who studied directly with him (Elders or Fist generation teachers).
-Second generation teachers who were fortunate enough to have studied with one or more of the Elders who help keep his work and spirit alive, are trying to remain very true to the original work.
+Since Mr. Pilates died in 1967 his methodology is mostly taught by individuals who studied directly with him (Elders or First-Generation teachers).
+Second-generation teachers who were fortunate enough to have studied with one or more of the Elders who helped keep his work and spirit alive, are trying to remain very true to the original work.

-Pilates is corrective exercise as Joe Pilates called it and it should be individual to every person.
-Ideally Pilates should be done privately or in small groups where the client does the routine that he/she has learned in the private lessons.
+Pilates is a corrective exercise as Joe Pilates called it and it should be individual to every person.
+Ideally, Pilates should be done privately or in small groups where the client does the routine that he/she has learned in the private lessons.

 For Pilates to do its magic, the teacher must be able to choose the correct exercises for every person.
 Also, there are no levels in Classical Pilates.
 As Jay Grimes said, “There are no levels in Pilates, only suitable exercises”.

-Each person will progress through the Pilates repertoire at different speed.
-People come with such different mindsets and expectations.
-You basically are learning to think less with your head and more with your body and concentrate on how the body feels when it moves.
+Each person will progress through the Pilates repertoire at a different speed.
+People come with different mindsets and expectations.
+You are learning to think less with your head and more with your body and concentrate on how the body feels when it moves.

 Classical Pilates is a lifelong endeavor!
 Rarely will someone nail the exercises on the first try, even if it appears to look good or the individual is strong and ripped.
 That is the beauty of Pilates as well.
 The work is constantly evolving and the only way to perfect anything is to continue to practice it.

-To mu dissapointment, I notice that Contemporary Pilates is moving so far away from the original method, that soon it will no longer be recognizable.
+To my disappointment, I notice that Contemporary Pilates is moving so far away from the original method, that soon it will no longer be recognizable.

 Whether you choose Classical or Contemporary Pilates, the practice can have a profound impact on your health and fitness.